slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On popularity

-> *"There are only two kinds of languages: the ones people complain about and the ones nobody uses"
+> *"There are only two kinds of languages: the ones people complain about and the ones nobody uses."
 -- Bjarne Stroustrup*

 See fame as a multiplier.